yoshoku/numo-linalg-alt/README.md

 ## Code of Conduct

-Everyone interacting in the Numo::TinyLinalg project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/yoshoku/numo-linalg-alt/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Numo::Linalg Alternative project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/yoshoku/numo-linalg-alt/blob/main/CODE_OF_CONDUCT.md).

 ## License